tobyhs/enhanced_pull_request/README.md

   window ("One-File Diff" link below the tab bar)
 * Replies that quote issue comments to emulate conversation threading (reply icon on the right side of an issue comment header)
-* Give approval comments (like "lgtm") a green background; this isn't as useful now that GitHub provides an "Approve" radio button

 # Development